sg-developer-portal/doc-portal-publisher-guide/get-started.md

 > If you publish a project in `public` mode, it will be accessible from the internet.
 If you choose `private` mode,
 > only users logged in to Documentation Portal through TechPass will be able to see it.

+?> For more information, see [how documentation portal works](advanced/how-documentation-portal-works).